amanarya1311/CODSOFT/Level 1 Task 2 Portfolio/README.md

 ## 🏗️ Projects
 Here are the key projects showcased on this portfolio website:

 - **My Landing Page:** A modern responsive landing page designed using HTML and CSS.
-This project focuses on clean layout, smooth visuals, and beginner-friendly structure.
+This project focuses on clean layout, smooth visuals, and beginner-friendly structure. for visit [Click Here](https://amanarya1311.github.io/landing-page/)
 - **SafaltaaHai Blog:** A motivational and educational blog hosted on Blogger.
-It features articles on success, mindset, productivity, and personal growth — aimed at helping young minds rise above challenges.
+It features articles on success, mindset, productivity, and personal growth — aimed at helping young minds rise above challenges. for visit [Click Here](https://safaltaahai.blogspot.com/)
 - **Weather App:** A clean and responsive weather app that fetches real-time data using the OpenWeatherMap API.
-Shows temperature, humidity, and weather icons based on city input.
+Shows temperature, humidity, and weather icons based on city input. for visit [Click Here](https://amanarya1311.github.io/weather-app)

 ---